 Image From Philly.com

 - MLB: In January 2015 the Seattle Mariners became the first professional baseball team to illuminate their playing field with LED lights.
 The new lights replace Safeco Field’s metal halide bulbs (a type of high-intensity discharge light).
 The new LED lights are likely to operate for more than 100,000 hours (more than three times the lights they are replacing) while significantly improving player and fan experience and completely eliminating the traditional twenty minute warm-up period characteristic of metal halide bulbs.

 Image From ChooseWashingtonState.com

 Image From PlanLED.com

-- Brooks Field at Duke University’s Wallace Wade Stadium will become the second field at the Duke campus to illuminate the Blue Devil playing field with LED lights (expected in 2016).
+- Brooks Field at Duke University’s Wallace Wade Stadium will become the second field at the Duke campus to illuminate the Blue Devil playing field with LED lights.
 According to Ephesus Lighting, “Williams Field at Jack Katz Stadium, the home turf for the Duke women’s field hockey team, became the first NCAA Division I outdoor facility” to install LED lights.
 According to the Duke Chronicle, “The new LED lighting will provide more illumination than the previous system while reducing energy consumption by 40 percent.”